gravitational/teleport/rfd/0080-piv-private-key.md

 We will use the [go-piv](https://github.com/go-piv/piv-go) library, which is a Golang port of Yubikey's C library [ykpiv](https://github.com/Yubico/yubico-piv-tool/blob/master/lib/ykpiv.c).
 This is the same library used by [yubikey-agent](https://github.com/FiloSottile/yubikey-agent).

 Currently, Yubikey is one of the only PIV-compatible commercial hardware keys.
 As a result, current PIV implementations like piv-go are specifically designed around Yubikey's implementation of PIV - the `libykcs11.so` module.
-While the majority of PIV is standardized, the Yubikey PIV implementation has [some extensions](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html) and other idiosyncracies which may not be standard accross future PIV implemenations.
+While the majority of PIV is standardized, the Yubikey PIV implementation has [some extensions](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html) and other idiosyncracies which may not be standard across future PIV implemenations.

-Unfortunately, there is no common PIV library, so our best option is to use `piv-go` for a streamlined implemenation and prepare to adjust in the future as more PIV-compatible hardware keys are released.
+There is no common PIV library, so our best option is to use `piv-go` for a streamlined implemenation and prepare to adjust in the future as more PIV-compatible hardware keys are released.
 Possible adjustments include:
  - using multiple PIV libraries to support custom PIV implementations
  - switching to a PIV library which expressly supports all/more PIV implemenations
  - working within a PIV library, through PRs or a Fork, to expand PIV support